YunaBraska/nats-server-embedded/README.md

 ### Example

-* One annotation to set up the powerful [Nats server](https://github.com/nats-io/nats-server)
+* One annotation to set up the [Nats server](https://github.com/nats-io/nats-server)

 ```java